Should Your Retail Sales Training Be In-House or Online?

 Strategy

-• Be genuine, know how to approach, engage and sell the potential customer.
+• Be genuine and know how to approach, engage, and sell to potential customers.

 • Be more human in an increasingly inhuman world.